 Like most psychotherapists, I have always operated a sliding scale of fees, reflecting people’s capacity to pay.
 More recently, as my children have grown up, as NHS provision of decent long-term psychotherapy has declined, and as the government’s attacks on social security, living wages and the most vulnerable members of society have escalated, I have felt more urgent about working with people with little access to emotional support and limited space for psychological insight.

 For me, involvement with the Free Psychotherapy Network is one response to this need in me to be socially engaged as a therapist.
-I also do work for the Refugee Therapy Centre, see a growing number of clients for free, have started organising free psychotherapy on my local housing estate, and am working with political activists individually and as part of the London Occupy reflection group.
-I have recently become involved in a new wave men’s therapy groups.
+I see a growing number of clients for free, have started organising free psychotherapy on my local housing estates in Poplar, and am working with political activists around mental health and community support groups.
+I have recently become involved in a new wave of men’s therapy groups.

 Contact me at email@example.com